 Action

 The last stage, “act,” involves using your insights to make the next decision and act on it.
-Sometimes, this stage takes you back to the drawing board, revising your plan to work towards the same initial goal.
-Here are some additional actions you might take:
+Moreover, sometimes this stage takes you back to the drawing board, revising your plan to work towards the same initial goal.
+In particular, here are some additional actions you might take:

 This step closes the PDCA cycle.
-If you go back to the planning stage, make sure you follow through on the steps in order again.
+If you go back to the planning stage, make sure you follow through on the steps in order again, as this alignment is pivotal to plan do check action success.

 Oftentimes, people within an organization make modifications based on their personal theories but not backed by hard data.
 Over time, this can have a net negative impact by weakening process efficiency, increasing costs, decreasing quality, and more.